Anytime you press record with the intention of getting closer to your business goals, it’s with video marketing.

 It’s not usually a good idea to go unscripted for your first few marketing videos, especially if your team doesn’t have a lot of on-camera experience.
 Even a short, simple script will calm the nerves of on-camera talent and provide direction for the whole crew.

-Use the tips below to create your own custom script, or download a free script template from our friends at The Sales Lion.
+Use the tips below to create your own custom script.

 Arm your video team with the right equipment for your goals, without spending a fortune.
 Explore the tools and price options below, before you shop, to get a full picture of what you’ll need and what you won’t.